 - 75 Ohm Impedance: Regardless of the cable length used, e.g 1M or 2M, the total impedance over the entire wire should be 75 ohms.
 This means that the total impedance of the cable and the connectors is expected to be 75 ohms over the entire intended bandwidth.
 This is very important in preventing signal attenuation.
 So why isn’t RCA cables 75 ohms all along the cable?
 Well, this is applied to coax cables because they are normally used in telecoms (for cable TV for example) which has a much wider bandwidth than audio for which RCA cables are used.

 - More Durable: Digital coax cables are normally made from more durable materials including a thicker solid-core conductor.

-If you want an affordable, easy to install, heavily shielded, and high capacity cable, then digital coaxial cables best suits you.
+If you want an affordable, easy-to-install, heavily shielded, and high-capacity cable, then digital coaxial cables best suit you.
 But you may find RCA cable more beneficial if these are not your main priorities, and you want to minimize “humming.”

 Coaxial cables are highly susceptible to electromagnetic interference (EMI) and radio frequency interference (RFI), which is the leading cause of the humming effect.

 Why are RCA Cables Better than Digital Coaxial Cables?

 Price: RCA cables are common and cheap.
 You can find them in almost any home audio store for very affordable prices.